adrianlopezjeje/backend/README.md

 The repository is organized in several directories:

+ - `.vscode/launch.json`: used to configure the debugger in Visual Studio Code.

  - `/app`: contains the code of the express application.

     - `app/config`: contains the configuration files.